Undergraduate minor: geoscience

 Basic geomorphic and environmental processes that shape the earth's surface; emphasis on erosion, transport, deposition by land mass movement (creep, landslides, earth flow), fluid agents (wind, water, ice); methods used to study these processes.
 Prerequisites: EES:1050 or EES:1080 or ENVS:1080 or GEOG:1020 or EES:1085 or ENVS:1085.
 Same as ENVS:3020, GEOG:3020.

 EES:3030 Conservation Paleobiology4 s.h.

 Exploration of how near- and deep-time geologic record pertains to conservation; restoration targets; best practices for conservation of ecosystems; human impacts.
 Same as ENVS:3030.

 EES:3040 Writing for the Earth and Environmental Sciences1-3 s.h.

 Practical methods of content creation across curriculum; effective communication to lay and academic audiences; methods of planning, drafting, revising, and editing everything from general articles of interest to scientific papers.
 Same as WRIT:3200.

 EES:3050 Geology of Iowa2 s.h.

-Exploration of the geologic history responsible for landscape, soil, rocks, fossils, water, and natural resources of Iowa; background of Iowa's natural history; preparation for K-12 educators to deliver earth and environmental science content in their own classrooms utilizing natural landscapes in Iowa.
+Exploration of geologic history responsible for landscape, soil, rocks, fossils, water, and natural resources of Iowa; background of Iowa's natural history; preparation for K-12 educators to deliver earth and environmental science content in their own classrooms, utilizing natural landscapes in Iowa.
+Same as ENVS:3050.